Employee Ownership Trusts (EOT) Services

 What if my employees aren’t ready?

-We can support the sellers and Trustees to create a succession plan to help transition management responsibilities.
+We can support the sellers and trustees to create a succession plan to help transition management responsibilities.
 If required, we can also include share option schemes as part of the EOT transaction to help further incentivise the transition of responsibility.
 Day-to-day management doesn’t need to change immediately, allowing for a flexible adjustment period which can be up to 10 years in many cases.

 How long does the process take?